CARING FOR YOUR WETLAND

 Sometimes agricultural waste such as prunings, compost, or garbage is dumped next to or in wetlands.
 These can contaminate or add excessive nutrients to the water.
 Find an alternative location for these and allow the riparian vegetation to grow vibrantly around the wetland.
 Invite school or community groups to help clean up your wetland!

-Keep ATVs out of the mud!
+Keep tires out of the mud!

 Be a weed warrior

 Familiarize yourself with invasive non-native plants and take action against them.
-Remove invasive non-native weeds.
-Plant native riparian trees and shrubs in areas impacted by weeds.
-Monitor recovery of native species and remove any new weeds.
+Remove invasive non-native weeds and plant native riparian trees and shrubs in their place Monitor recovery of native species and remove any new weeds.
 Encourage your neighbors to participate in invasive plant control too.
+For more information visit https://bcinvasives.ca.

 Keep pet fish out of the wetland

-Please don’t dump unwanted pet fish in your natural wetland.
+Don't ever dump unwanted pet fish in your natural wetland.
 Take them back to the pet store.
 If you are trying to control mosquito populations, please install swallow nest boxes or bat boxes, instead of introducing non-native fish into the wetland.
 Bats and birds prey on mosquitoes and other insects and need all the help we can give them!

 If you suspect that you have goldfish in your wetland, please contact us.